Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Conclusion

 \section{Conclusion}

-We studied the resonant interaction between drifting electrons and plasmon excitations in an electron gas of arbitrary degenerate electron gas using the effective kinetic corrected Schr\"{o}dinger-Poisson system.
-It was found that the kinetic correction leads to significant effect of electron number density and temperature on the plasmon excitations.
-We gave a physical description of hypothetical de Broglie wave-particle theory in terms of resonant drifting electron iteration by the collective distribution of electrostatic charge in space.
-We also found the solution of the damped driven pseudoforce system in the presence of kinetic correction and calculated the amplitude and phase shifts of electrostatic energy and wavefucntion relative to that of the driver pseudoforce.
-The kinetic correction was found to profoundly affect the dispersion curve in the low phase-speed (small wavelength) regime which we call it the kinetic regime.
-It was further revealed that electron density leads to increase in effective electron mass and decrease in its mobility in plasmon conduction band while the increase in the temperature has the inverse effect.
-Current mode of drifting quantum electron gas can be used to investigate veriou other phenomena such as the beam-plasma interactions.
+We studied the resonant interaction between drifting electrons and collective excitations in an electron gas with arbitrary degeneracy, using the effective kinetic-corrected Schr\"{o}dinger-Poisson system.
+It was found that the kinetic correction leads to significant effect of electron number density and temperature on the collective excitations in the low phase speed regime.
+We derived the solution of the damped driven pseudoforce system in the presence of kinetic correction and calculated the amplitude and phase shifts of electrostatic energy and density function relative to that of the driver pseudoforce.
+The kinetic correction was found to profoundly affect the dispersion curve in the low phase-speed (small wavelength) regime as we call it the kinetic regime.
+It was further revealed that electron density leads to increase in effective mass of quasiparticles and decrease in their mobility in the plasmon conduction band, while, the increase in the electron temperature has the inverse effect.
+Current mode of drifting quantum electron gas can be used to investigate various other phenomena such as the beam-plasma interactions.